nextstrain/measles/README.md

 ├── README.md
 ├── Snakefile
 ├── auspice*
+├── build-configs
-├── clade-labeling
+├── data
-├── config
+├── defaults
-├── new_data
+├── example_data
 ├── results*
-└── scripts
+└── rules
 ```
 More details on the file structure of this build can be found here (link to Wiki page that contains contents of  Repository File Structure Overview section).

 After successfully running the build there will be two output folders containing the build results.

-- `auspice/` folder contains: a .json file
+- `auspice/` folder contains: `measles_genome.json` and `measles_N450.json`.
+These are the final results viewable by auspice.
-- `results/` folder contains:
+- `results/` folder contains: `genome` and `N450` folders containing intermediate outputs from the respective workflows.

 ### Visualize Results
-- Dropping .json into auspice.us
+- Open [auspice.us](auspice.us) in a web browser, and drop `measles_genome.json` or `measles_N450.json` in as input.
-- `nextstrain view auspice/*.json`
+- Run `nextstrain view .` from your `measles/phylogenetic/` folder.

-- Link folks to tree interpretation resources that people can use to make their inferences.
+- For guidance on phylogenetic inference, see [The Applied Genomic Epidemiology Handbook](https://www.czbiohub.org/ebook/applied-genomic-epidemiology-handbook/welcome-to-the-applied-genomic-epidemiology-handbook/).

 ## Customization for Local Adaptation
- *[Brief overview on how to adapt this build for another jurisdiction, such as a state, city, county, or country.
-Including links to Readmes in other sections that contain detailed instructions on what and how to modify the files]*

-This build can be customized for use by other demes, including as states, cities, counties, or countries.
+This build can be customized for use by other states.
+This is configurable by editing a single file, `measles/phylogenetic/build-configs/state_focused/config.yaml`.
+To change the focal state, change the `division` on line 4 of the config file.
+Simply replace "Washington" with your state of interest.

-- What files or folders need to be modified in order to adapt for other jurisdictions?
-If this is lengthy then you can link to a wiki page tab that goes into detail on how someone might adapt this build for their jurisdiction.

 ## Contributing
-For any questions please submit them to our [Discussions](insert link here) page otherwise software issues and requests can be logged as a Git [Issue](insert link here).
+For any questions please submit them to our [Discussions](https://github.com/orgs/NW-PaGe/discussions) page.
+Software issues and requests can be logged as a Git [Issue](insert link here).

 ## License
 This project is licensed under a modified GPL-3.0 License.